Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What Are Sebaceous Cysts and Why Do They Form?

-Also known as epidermoid or epidermal inclusion cysts, a sebaceous cyst is a swelling in the skin caused by a clogged sebaceous gland.
+Also known as an epidermoid or epidermal inclusion cyst, a sebaceous cyst is a swelling in the skin caused by a clogged sebaceous gland.

-- They are generally smooth, round growths that measure anywhere between 5 mm to 5 cm in diameter.
+- They are generally smooth, round growths that measure anywhere between five mm and five cm in diameter.

 - When they are caused by a clogged sweat gland, they appear as translucent, dark, or bluish nodules that are often found around the eyes or ears.

-- They are normally not harmful and do not need to be removed, unless they grow big and start impairing movement or interfering with a dog's normal activities.
+- They are normally not harmful and do not need to be removed unless they grow and start impairing movement or interfering with a dog's normal activities.

 - For examples of impairment, a cyst on a paw pad may interfere with walking, and a cyst on the eyelid (called a meibomian gland adenoma) may cause excessive blinking or rub against the cornea of the eye.